patriciosanchezh/shop/README.md

 ```

-*NOTE: If you do not want to deal with emails, you can comment several lines in the functions authenticate_user, create_user and update_user in api/routes/users.py.
+*IMPORTANT NOTE: If you do not want to deal with emails, you can comment several lines in the functions authenticate_user, create_user and update_user in api/routes/users.py.
 The exact lines are indicated.